codetheweb/tuyapi/README.md

 })();
 ```

-### Additional power data not refreshing
+### Data not updating?

-Some new smart plug doesn't send power data if app is not open.
+Some new devices don't send data updates if the app isn't open.

-Those devices need to be "forced" to send update for power dps [4,5,6] or [18,19,20].
-You can use function `refresh` and you will get updated values in `dp-refresh` event.
+These devices need to be "forced" to send updates.
+You can do so by calling `refresh()` (see docs), which will emit a `dp-refresh` event.
-Also you can paste `issueRefreshOnConnect:true` in constructor to get fresh data on connect.

 ```javascript
 const TuyAPI = require('tuyapi');